satya164/satya164.github.io/src/posts/005-my-zsh-setup/page.md

 if [[ -x $(command -v fzf) ]]; then eval "$(fzf --zsh)"; fi
 ```

+Now when you typ `Ctrl + R`, it'll bring up a fuzzy search menu to search through the history, and when you press `Ctrl + T`, it'll bring up a fuzzy search menu to search through the files in the current directory.

-I also have a color scheme for fzf to match [Palenight](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme).
+I also have a color scheme for fzf to match [Palenight](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme) since it doesn't use the shell colors.
 You can set it using the `FZF_DEFAULT_OPTS` environment variable:

 ```zsh
 export FZF_DEFAULT_OPTS=" \